-SECTION C. FINDINGS AND CONCLUSIONS:
+SECTION E. FINDINGS AND CONCLUSIONS:

-- 1. The applicant has proven entitlement to the rezoning by demonstrating compliance with the Lee Plan, the LDC, and any other applicable code or regulation. - 2.
-The rezoning, as approved: - a. meets or exceeds all performance and locational standards set forth for the potential uses allowed by the request; and, - b. is consistent with the densities, intensities and general uses set forth in the Lee Plan; and, - c. is compatible with existing or planned uses in the surrounding area; and, - d. will not place an undue burden upon existing transportation or planned infrastructure facilities and will be served by streets with the capacity to carry traffic generated by the development; and, - e. will not adversely affect environmentally critical areas or natural resources. - 3.
-The rezoning satisfies the following criteria: - a. the proposed use or mix of uses is appropriate at the subject location; and - b. the recommended conditions to the concept plan and other applicable regulations provide sufficient safeguard to the public interest; and - c. the recommended conditions are reasonably related to the impacts on the public interest created by or expected from the proposed development. - 4.
-Urban services, as defined in the Lee Plan, are, or will be, available and adequate to serve the proposed land use. - 5.
-The requested changes do not constitute a substantial deviation from the original Development of Regional Impact Development Order.
+- The applicant has proven entitlement to the rezoning by demonstrating compliance with the Lee Plan, the LDC, and any other applicable code or regulation. - The rezoning, as approved: - meets or exceeds all performance and locational standards set forth for the potential uses allowed by the request; - is consistent with the densities, intensities and general uses set forth in the Lee Plan: - is compatible with existing or planned uses in the surrounding area; - will not place an undue burden upon existing transportation or planned infrastructure facilities and will be served by streets with the capacity to carry traffic generated by the development; and - e. will not adversely affect environmentally critical areas or natural resources. - 3.
+The rezoning satisfies the following criteria: - a. the proposed use or mix of uses is appropriate at the subject location; - b. the recommended conditions to the concept plan and other applicable regulations provide sufficient safeguard to the public interest; and - c. the recommended conditions are reasonably related to the impacts on the public interest created by or expected from the proposed development. - 4.
+Urban services, as defined in the Lee Plan, are, or will be, available and adequate to serve the proposed land use.